-I’ve never had a proper job.
-From selling homemade cards when I was 14, working in the film industry, starting one of the first virtual assistant companies and my current work as a life and business coach, for self selected misfit entrepreneurs I’ve always made my own rules.
+I’ve never had a ‘proper’ job.
+From selling homemade cards when I was 14, working in the film industry, starting one of the first virtual assistant companies and my current work as a life-coach, for self selected misfit’s – I’ve always made my own rules.

 In my book, Misfit to Maven: From Argh to Ahhh, I openly and candidly talk about my unusual journey from Misfit to Maven, from hard working outsider to smarter working financially stable Maven and Entrepreneur.

 But is my journey unique?

 Whilst it has certainly been more sex, drugs, and misadventure than others, elements of my story are actually shared by many.

 To celebrate the launch of my book, Misfit to Maven, I interviewed a series of Misfit Entrepreneurs about their journey and I hope that our conversations inspire and empower you to move from ARGH to AHHH in your own business and life!

 Rebekah Shirley is the woman behind Plumquake illustrations and Beksies Boutique.
 Beksie’s Boutique is a UK handmade accessories store, focusing on quality well made items for special occasions and everyday life with a twist.
 Beksies boutique spends time in the summer months trading at music festival with a portable market store specifically designed for headdresses, bumbags, fur hoods, russian hats and A LOT of glitz and razzle-dazzle.
 Rebekah’s designs are practical and beautiful, you know it will fit and make you shine out of the crowd, whatever the occasion.
 Rebekah’s main aim in life is for people to feel beautiful, happy and to have fun!!

 What does being a misfit mean to you?
 Tell me a little bit about a time when you felt like a misfit…